k9chen/k9chen.github.io/_news/announcement_2_7.md

 <p style="text-align: justify;">[My postdoctoral mentor] gave a poster presentation on our work <i>Validation of Multi-Compartmental Diffu-
-sion MRI Models for Peripheral Nerve Trauma</i> at the Gordon Research Conference on In Vivo Magnetic Resonance in Andover, New Hampshire.</p>
+sion MRI Models for Peripheral Nerve Trauma</i> at the Gordon Research Conference on In Vivo Magnetic Resonance in Andover, NH.</p>